martinclason/Molecular-Dynamics-Project/docs/config.rst

   calculateCohesiveEnergy: <bool>

-This field specifies how many iterations the cohesive energy calculation should run at most.
+This field specifies how many iterations the cohesive energy calculation should run for at most.
 ::

   max_iterations_coh_E: